 Maximum group size of 6 as this offers our guests a more individual and personal style of experience.

 Description of Mongolia cultural tour, Nomads of Khangai Mountains

 Mongolia is built from three ecological regions: desert, mountain and steppe.
 This cultural holiday explores the mountain and forest steppes of the Khangai, where the shape of the land shapes Mongolians’ way of life.

-You’ll spend six days on a wilderness horse trek steered by a Mongolia guide from a local herding family.
-They know the landscape like the back of their hand, so the local holiday company that designs this trip is wise enough to leave the route in his capable hands.
+You’ll spend five days on a wilderness trek led by a Mongolia guide from a local herding family.
+They know the landscape like the back of their hand, so the local holiday company that designs this trip - and who works in community partnership with the herding family - is wise enough to leave the route in his capable hands.
 It leaves flexibility for detours to any interesting happenings in this landscape of valleys, lava fields, larch and pine forests, mountaintops, steppe and subalpine meadow.
 Your guide will try to include the popular Naiman Nuur (Eight Lakes), but might choose to visit another – more peaceful – spot if there are too many visitors.

 A highlight is the Yak Festival.
 It’s not a traditional festival – it’s designed to promote tourism and showcase the herders' way of life – but locals organise it, and the Mongolian herding families are a lively lot as they come together to celebrate their community with each other and visitors.

 All along the way, you can travel safe in the knowledge that you’re in the hands of holiday specialists who take protecting Mongolian culture very seriously.
 You won’t observe local families, but stay among them.
 You won’t be told about the landscapes, but explore them with a local herder.
 This cultural holiday to Mongolia is carefully designed to support the rural communities that you’re visiting – while offering you an incomparable adventure.